 A combination boiler is typically installed in your kitchen at the point in which the pressurised cold mains water enters your property.
 It manages both your hot and cold water supplies as well as your central heating, giving it the name ‘combination’.

 The combi-boiler system heats cold water directly from the mains supply as and when it’s needed when the hot tap is turned on.
 As the water supply comes from the mains, at mains pressure, your water will be of a high pressure and suitable for a large majority of high pressure taps provided you have a fairly good combi boiler.
 Pressures can vary from boiler to boiler, but the typical pressure expectation from a combi-boiler is somewhere between 1 and 2 Bar.

 - If you have a combination boiler, and it is relatively modern, they tend to have a reading on the front to show you what water pressure you're getting.
 Generally, this is around 1-1.5 bar, although it can sometimes be more.
 The majority of taps and showers can be chosen with this kind of pressure.

 With an unvented water system (sometimes referred to as a Megaflo system), a main cylinder will be filled with cold water directly from the mains.
 Unlike a traditional gravity system, an unvented system does not require additional storage tanks and instead offers a much more simple solution.

-The water held in the main cylinder is kept constantly under pressure by incoming mains water and then heated indirectly from an external source such a boiler, solar panel, oil or electricity.
-These types of system will often be found in newer builds and will provide high pressure, meaning you can choose any brassware you want.
+The water held in the main cylinder is kept constantly under pressure by incoming mains water and then heated indirectly from an external source such as a boiler, solar panel, oil or electricity.

 As an example, installing a high pressure bath filler in a low pressure system would mean that it would take ages for the bath to be filled, and since the water would be constantly cooling you would have to use more hot water to compensate.
 At Drench, all of our bathroom taps have labelled minimum pressures in the item specification tab.